Index 2022

 Political context

 The country is undergoing a new and serious political crisis following contested legislative elections in October 2020.
-This environment favours sustained competition for control of television networks.
-Georgian law prohibits political parties from owning media, but the big networks generally defend the interests of their owners, who often have close ties to political leaders.
-The same tendency exists in state-owned media, which are subject to interference from the authorities, who respond to media criticism with censorship, raids and intimidation.
+This environment is conducive to sustained competition for control of television networks.
+Although Georgian law prohibits political parties from owning media outlets, the big networks generally defend the interests of their owners, who often have close ties to political leaders.
+The same goes for state-owned media, which are subject to interference by the authorities.
+At the same time, the authorities often refuse to respond to media that criticise them and sometimes resort to censorship, raids, smear campaigns and intimidation.

 Legal framework